• Chair, Supervisory Board of The European Climate Foundation

 Peter is a board member of Cambridge in America and the St. George’s Society.
 He also serves on the investment committees of two UK charities, Buttle UK, a children’s charity, and the Turner Contemporary Gallery.
 Peter earned an MA in Economics from Cambridge University in 1994.

 Previously, Martin was President and Chief Executive Officer of American International Group Inc., where he worked for 37 years.
-He serves on the Board of Directors of Lightyear Capital portfolio company, Ed Broking Group Limited.
-He is also Chairman of Navigators Underwriting Agency Ltd and Navigators International Insurance Group.
+He serves on the Board of Directors of Lightyear Capital portfolio companies, Cerity Partners, Datalot and Ygrene Energy Fund.
+He is also Chairman of Navigators Underwriting Agency Ltd and Navigators International Insurance Company.

 Richard has a first class Engineering degree and, prior to entering investment banking in 1991, qualified as a chartered accountant with Arthur Andersen.